N-95 Fit Testing (Policy SON-17)

 2. Policy Statement

-The School of Nursing will require annual fit-testing for National Institute of Occupational Safety and Health (NIOSH) approved N95 respirator masks on an annual basis for students.
+The School of Nursing will require annual fit-testing for National Institute of Occupational Safety and Health (NIOSH) approved N95 respirator masks for students as required by the clinical facility in which they will be caring for patients and/or in the event of patient care conditions requiring global testing.

 Fit-testing is required to ensure N95s and other filtering facepiece respirators can maintain an adequate seal to the wearer’s face during use.

-After passing the Fit-test, students will be given two (2) of the appropriately sized respirators.
-Students must have at least one of the respirators available to them in the clinical setting at all times.
+After passing the Fit-test, students will be given at least one (1) appropriately sized respirator.
+Students must have at least one respirator available to them in the clinical setting at all times if caring for patients that require N95 precautions is permitted by the facility.
 They must use the respirator if clinically indicated per the clinical partner’s policies and guidelines.

 Students must discard their respirator when it is damaged, visibly soiled, deformed, and according to the manufactures’ recommendations.
 After discarding a mask, students should request a replacement from the School of Nursing.

-When students are unable to pass fit-testing on the equipment available within the School of Nursing, the program director will be notified by the designated Fit-tester within the School of Nursing.
-The program director will notify the course coordinator and assigned clinical faculty.
+When students are unable to pass fit-testing on the equipment available within the School of Nursing, Clinical Placement Coordinator and course coordinator will be notified by the designated Fit-tester within the School of Nursing.
+The course coordinator will notify the assigned clinical faculty.

-The clinical faculty will assist the student with the process specific to the clinical organization they are assigned in order to determine what respiratory personal protective equipment should be used by the student within the organization during their clinical experience, and the process for obtaining such equipment.
+The Clinical Placement Coordinator and the clinical faculty will assist the student with the process specific to the clinical organization they are assigned in order to determine what respiratory personal protective equipment should be used by the student within the organization during their clinical experience, and the process for obtaining such equipment.

 Faculty and students should review clinical partner policies and procedures regarding the use of respiratory personal protective equipment within the clinical organization.